Leadership Opportunity … Run for ARNNL Council

 ARNNL members are invited to submit nominations for the following offices:

 - Domain Councillors

-As Nursing Domain Councillors, you have knowledge and skills in the domain area in which you practice.
+As Nursing Domain Councillors, you have knowledge of professional regulatory matters in the domain area in which you practice.
 As a member of Council you will bring that knowledge to the Council table to assist Council in making informed decisions related to nursing regulation.

-After reviewing the geographical regions, if you are unsure of the region for which you should run, or for which you may be a nominator, please contact ARNNL.
+Criteria for nominations are outlined in the ARNNL Bylaws (2018).
+If you are unsure of the position for which you should run, or for which you may be a nominator, please contact ARNNL.

-All Councillors are expected to attend Council meetings in St. John’s (approximately three) and by teleconference (eight tentative), and the Annual General Meeting held in alternating locations throughout the province.
+All Councillors are expected to attend Council meetings in St. John’s (approximately three) and by teleconference (eight tentative), and the Annual General Meeting.
 Council members will serve on at least one Council sub-committee.
 A time commitment and flexible schedule to allow for attending face-to-face and teleconference Council meetings is required.
 Participation on ARNNL Council is a voluntary role, however, all reasonable expenses associated with attending meetings are reimbursed by ARNNL.
 ARNNL does not provide salary reimbursement for attendance at ARNNL meetings.

 The conduct of nominations and elections is an open process.
 At any time after the call for nominations, an individual RN may contact ARNNL and ask if there are any nominations received, the candidate’s name, and position for which the candidate is seeking election.
 Following the tally of online votes, the Chairperson of the Committee on Nominations will advise all candidates of the results of the election prior to the announcement at the Annual Meeting.

 To submit a nomination, complete and submit the online Nomination Forms by 4:30pm on October 26, 2018.